Founding father of the United States Benjamin Franklin once said “Either write something worth reading or do something worth writing.”

 I was stringent that irrespective of the market there is definitely a problem that exists for India.
 India produces more than 3 crores (30 million) plastic disposable ball pens (also called use & throw pens) and about 1 crore (10 million) wooden pencils every day.

 That’s a huge problem on which India is sitting.
 We don’t have to look at the international market when there is such a huge problem and opportunity in India.

-Thankfully, in the last 2-3 years, there is a lot of movement happening.
-People are getting aware and are adopting eco-friendly stationery and products in their lives.
+Thankfully, in the last 2-3 years, there is a lot of action happening.
+People are becoming aware and are adopting eco-friendly stationery and products in their lives.

 What are bioQ product categories?

 - Recycled paper Stationery – Pen, pencil, notepad, calendars, folders, and files.
 We have about 60 products in this category.